makerdao/community/governance-exercises/MagicRWA Standing order changes.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* This standing order change will be included in an upcoming Executive Vote.
+* This proposed standing order change will be included in an upcoming Executive Vote.
 * It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
 * If the Executive Vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.